astronomer/docs/astro/cloud-ide/deploy-project.md

 ## Step 3: Commit to Astro

-Once you've configured a repository, the **Configure** button in the Astro Cloud IDE changes to **Commit**.
-This tab allows you to commit your changes to your repository.
-You can also view the status of your repository and any changes that were committed from the Astro Cloud IDE.
+After you've configured a GitHub repository, the **Configure** button in the Cloud IDE updates to **Commit**.
+You can now commit your changes to your repository.
+You can also view the status of your repository and any changes that were committed from the Cloud IDE.

 1. Open your project in the Astro Cloud IDE.
 2. Click **Commit**.